Report: Lefty Manaea, Giants reach $25M, 2-year contract

-SAN FRANCISCO – Free agent left-hander Sean Manaea has reached agreement on a $25 million, two-year contract with the San Francisco Giants, a person with direct knowledge of the deal said Monday.
+SAN FRANCISCO – Free agent left-hander Sean Manaea reached agreement on a two-year, $25 million contract with the San Francisco Giants, a person with direct knowledge of the deal said.

 The person spoke on condition of anonymity because the contract hadn’t been finalized or announced by the club.